alex-pakalniskis/DaoBountyTemplates/README.md

 * Define bounty reward system
     * POAP, NFT, GRT depending on bounty difficulty and reputation
     * Levels depending on task difficulty (Tip, Bounty, Grant)
+* Compile a list of articles to translate